Trained Service Dogs For Veterans Sacramento, CA

 - You can live in California, Idaho or Oregon.

 - Can fulfill the needs of a dog on all levels.

 - You have been honorably discharged.

-Please note that PAVE does not place service dogs for legally blind, hearing impaired, or medical alert dogs (seizure, diabetic alert for example).
-For organizations that specialize in these areas, please see ADI.
+PAVE does not have service dogs for the legally blind, hearing impaired or medical alert dogs (seizure and diabetic alert, for example).
+For those organizations who are specialists in these fields, please refer to ADI.

 Frequently Asked Questions

 PAVE's mission is training and providing service dogs to Veterans suffering from mental or physical disabilities to help them.